vault27/Foundation/osi.md

 - Protocol Data Unit (PDU) contains a payload, called the service data unit (SDU), along with protocol-related headers or footers.-

 ## Internet protocol suite

 - Promoted by IETF
 - Combines Physical layer and Data link layer into a Link layer
 - All layers above Transport is Application layer

+## Network organizations

+- IEEE -  Institute of Electrical and Electronics Engineers - Manhattan, New York - 1963

+## IEEE 802

+- Family of standards  for local area networks (LAN), personal area network (PAN), and metropolitan area networks (MAN)
+- 24 groups
+- Only for variable sized packets networks

 ## Physical layer

 - Sends unstructured raw data in bits
 - It converts the digital bits into electrical, radio, or optical signals
 - Layer specifications define characteristics such as voltage levels, the timing of voltage changes, physical data rates, maximum transmission distances, modulation scheme, channel access method and physical connectors
 - The Physical Layer also specifies how encoding occurs over a physical signal, such as electrical voltage or a light pulse.
 For example, a 1 bit might be represented on a copper wire by the transition from a 0-volt to a 5-volt signal, whereas a 0 bit might be represented by the transition from a 5-volt signal to 0-volt signal

 ## Data link layer

 - Node-to-node data transfer—a link between two directly connected nodes
 - Detects and possibly corrects errors
    - Medium access control (MAC) layer - responsible for controlling how devices in a network gain access to a medium and permission to transmit data